navidrome/website/content/en/docs/Installation/build-from-source.md

 If you can't find a [pre-built binary](/docs/installation/pre-built-binaries) for your platform, you should open an [issue in the project's GitHub page](https://github.com/deluan/navidrome/issues).

-If you don't want to wait, you can try to benerate the binary yourself, with the following simple steps.
+If you don't want to wait, you can try to generate the binary yourself, with the following steps.

 First, you will need to install [Go 1.14](https://golang.org/dl/) and [Node 13.12.0](http://nodejs.org).
 The setup is very strict, and the steps bellow only work with these specific versions (enforced in the Makefile)

-After the prerequisites above are installed, clone this repository and build the application with:
+After the prerequisites above are installed, clone this repository and build Navidrome:

 ```shell script
 $ git clone https://github.com/deluan/navidrome